Last Updated on September 21, 2023

 While you can ferment pretty much any vegetable, some veggies seem like they were made to be fermented.
 Beans definitely fall into that category!
 Fermented green beans are tangy, crunchy, and downright delicious.
 It takes extreme willpower to stop eating these right out of the jar!
 The good news is: they’re so healthy for you, it is totally okay if you don’t stop.
 The other good news?
 They’re really easy to make.

-Another popular way to preserve green beans is to pickle them.
+Another popular way to preserve green beans is to pickle them in vinegar.
 The fermentation process preserves them as well, but also introduces millions of gut-healing probiotics, enzymes, and antioxidants.
 It keeps the food alive, rather than sterilizing it!
-That is why we typically choose to ferment foods over using a vinegar brine to pickle them.
-However, if you’re interested in a more classic pickle, we do have an awesome vinegar brine recipe!
-We use it to achieve a classic pepperoncini flavor with our pickled peppers, but the recipe can be used for any veggie – including greens beans!
+That is why we often choose to ferment foods over using a vinegar brine to pickle them.
+However, if you’re interested in a more classic pickle, try these quick pickled dilly green beans – perfect for the refrigerator or canning.

 Even if you don’t have homegrown green beans to use for this recipe, I highly suggest giving it a go anyways!
 Pick up some beans from your farmer’s market or local grocery store.
 But remember, it is always best to choose organic produce for ferment recipes.
 Inorganic produce can interfere with a safe fermentation process, and also produce off-flavors.